 January & February – This is a dry spell between the short and long rains.
 The exact timing is unpredictable.
 February is the hottest month, with average afternoon temperatures of 34°C/93°F and higher peaks.

 March, April & May – The long rains usually break mid- to late-March.
-It seldom rains all day, but short, afternoon showers can be expected.
+It seldom rains all day, but short, afternoon showers expected.
 April is the wettest month.
 Afternoon temperatures are around 33°C/91°F.

 Most visitors from Europe or North America flying to Kenya choose to arrive in Nairobi, as this is the biggest transport hub.
 Jomo Kenyatta International Airport (NBO) is located 15km/9mi southeast of Nairobi.
 Moi International Airport (MBA) is Kenya’s second international airport and is located 9km/6mi west of Mombasa.